pmishra02138/CarND-Behavioral-Cloning-P3/README.md

 The lab environment can be created with behavioral cloning environment.The following resources can be found in this github repository:

-* model.py (script used to create and train the model)
+* createModel.py (script used to create and train the model)
 * drive.py (script to drive the car - feel free to modify this file)
-* createModel.py (script for create a Keras model)
 * model.h5 (a trained Keras model)
 * writeup_report.md (a report writeup file)
 * video.mp4 (a video recording of vehicle driving autonomously around the track)